-Bookmaker margins have been calculated for fifteen bookmakers plus the betting exchange Betfair.
+Bookmaker margins have been calculated for eighteen bookmakers plus the betting exchanges Betfair and Matchbook.
 The margins were calculated using odds observed on the Friday leading up to the weekend’s round of fixtures.
-The Betfair odds have been adjusted to incorporate a 5% commission.
-In instances where two bookmakers offered identical odds we have combined them into the same column.
-For example, Centrebet and Sportingbet have shared the same odds since the owners of Sportingbet acquired Centrebet.

-Our survey results are separated into the following sections:
+The survey results are provided in the following sections:

 - Fixtures – a look at head-to-head, line and total score margins

 - Lines – a comparison of even lines for popular sporting codes

 - Futures – a look at margins on futures markets, such as the AFL Premiership winner